Additional Student Aid Policies

 Summer Aid Deadlines

-Students who plan to first apply for aid in the Summer of 2012 must transmit their 2011-12 Free Application for Federal Student Aid (FAFSA) in time for it to reach the Federal Processor no later than June 30, 2012.
+Students who plan to first apply for aid in the Summer semester must transmit their Free Application for Federal Student Aid (FAFSA) in time for it to reach the Federal Processor no later than the federally-established deadline, which typically is the last business day in June (see the FAFSA Web site for the exact date).
 Also, your FAFSA must be processed by The U.S. Department of Education while you are still enrolled and otherwise eligible.
-No federal aid can be awarded if either of these deadlines is missed.
+No federal aid can be awarded if either one of these deadlines is missed.

 Retroactive Federal Student Aid